raul-izquierdo/english/sources/vocabulary/Money/Business and Marketing.md

     = competitors `It poses a threat to competitors`
     = (rival/competing) companies `It poses a threat to rival companies`

+competencia
+    = competition
+    ?
+Es bueno que haya competencia en el mercado : `It is good to have competition in the market`

-ser pionero, marcar el camino = leading the way `The company is leading the way in innovation`
+marcar el camino = lead the way `The company is leading the way in innovation`

 estaba en sus inicios = it was in its infancy `The technology was in its infancy`